article banner

 Conceived as an amendment to the Dodd-Frank Act, the bill provides the best indicator of Republican plans for deregulation.
 It would:

-• repeal the Volcker rule, which restricts banks from making certain speculative investments
+• Repeal the Volcker rule, which restricts banks from making certain speculative investments

-• eliminate the FDIC’s Orderly Liquidation Authority and establish new provisions regarding financial institution bankruptcy
+• Eliminate the FDIC’s Orderly Liquidation Authority and establish new provisions regarding financial institution bankruptcy

-• restructure the CFPB and limit its authority to take action against entities for abusive practices
+• Restructure the CFPB and limit its authority to take action against entities for abusive practices

-• repeal the Durbin Amendment, which limits the fees that may be charged to retailers for debit card processing
+• Repeal the Durbin Amendment, which limits the fees that may be charged to retailers for debit card processing

-• eliminate the Office of Financial Research within the Department of the Treasury
+• Eliminate the Office of Financial Research within the Department of the Treasury

-• revise provisions related to capital formation, insurance regulation, community financial institutions and civil penalties for securities laws violations.
+• Revise provisions related to capital formation, insurance regulation, community financial institutions and civil penalties for securities laws violations.

 This bill would also enable banks to elect to become eligible for certain relief from current regulatory requirements and be deemed well-capitalized for purposes of corrective action if the institution: (a) maintains a leverage ratio of at least 10% and (b) has a composite CAMELS rating of 1 or 2.